 Department of Health

-Victorian Community Pharmacist Statewide Pilot
+Community Pharmacist Program

 Updates

 • Over the next two years, additional common health conditions and well-being services will be introduced to the Community Pharmacist Program, bringing the total to 22 services pharmacists can offer.
-Most consultations will remain free for patients, as pharmacies will continue to receive a $20 payment from government per consultation.

-During the pilot, participating and appropriately trained community pharmacists are able to provide certain Schedule 4 medications under a structured prescribing model for:
+Participating and appropriately trained community pharmacists are able to provide certain Schedule 4 medications under a structured prescribing model for:

 • Treatment for shingles